Geo (automobile): Storm

-The Storm was a sports car based on the Isuzu Impulse, available as a three-door fastback "Sport Coupe" and a two-door "Hatchback", the latter styled as a mini station wagon in profile, often referred to as the "Wagonback" in some markets.
+The Storm was a sport compact based on the Isuzu Impulse, available as a three-door fastback "Sport Compact" and a two-door "Hatchback", the latter styled as a mini station wagon in profile, often referred to as the "Wagonback" in some markets.
 The Storm entered Geo's lineup in 1990 as a base model or in GSi trim, replacing the related Geo Spectrum.
 The base model came with a choice of either a 3-speed automatic or a 5-speed manual.
 The Storm line entered Canada in 1992, and the Hatchback (wagon) was offered only in base model trim.
 The GSi models came with either a 5-speed manual or a 4-speed automatic, better handling, a rear spoiler, bucket seats, and a more powerful DOHC engine.
 In 1992, the front and rear of all models were restyled, the GSi sported a bigger 1.8 liter DOHC engine, replacing the former 1.6 DOHC, and a redesigned rear spoiler.
 Despite strong sales the Storm was discontinued in 1993, this was due in part to Isuzu discontinuing their car lines, and refocusing on trucks and SUVs.
 The Geo Storm was the performance oriented vehicle of the Geo marque.
 The Storm and the Geo Spectrum were produced in Japan by Isuzu.